 All designs must be reviewed by Seller Portal before they can be published in Galaxy Store.
-The certification team tests the functionality and the user interface.
-This certification process is not related to the watch face design review that permits you to upload your designs to Seller Portal.
+The Seller Portal review team tests the functionality and the user interface.
+This review process is not related to the watch face design review that permits you to upload your designs to Seller Portal.

-You must submit the following files when you request a design review:
+You must submit the following files and information when you request a design review:

 Optionally, provide any additional images that demonstrate the features of your watch that are not shown in the main screen image (for example, animation).

-The following are example image files for a watch design that does not contain any copyrighted content (all images were generated using Galaxy Watch Studio):
+The following are example images for a watch design that does not contain any copyrighted content (all images were generated using Galaxy Watch Studio):

 Log in using your Samsung account.